genevaers/Workbench/README.md

 The Maven version used for development was 3.9.4.

 Your version of Java must be higher than 1.8.
 The development version was 17.0.6.

+The final optional step of the build adds a JRE to the distributable zip.
+To do this the build script assumes you have [7Zip](https://www.7-zip.org/download.html) installed and available on your path.
+If you want to use a different zip utiltity edit the shell script postbuild/postbuild.sh.

 # Environment Variables